joelmoss/shreddies/README.md

 Shreddies is a JSON serialization library for Rails that focuses on simplicity and speed.
 No more "magic" DSL's - just plain old Ruby objects!
 It's primarily intended to serialize Rails models as JSON, but will also work with pretty much anything at all.

+Shreddies primary principle is to be explicit.
+So a serializer will return nothing until you define some methods.
+This gives you complete control and everything is a known quantity - no surprises.

 ## Installation

 Add this line to your application's Gemfile: